 I can teach any quilt I’ve made, if given a heads up so I can write up the pattern or organize class materials; kit fees will be based on materials needed and patterns to be purchased.
 I use all techniques, so can offer classes in Appliqué, English Paper Piecing (a personal favorite), traditional patchwork, modern patchwork, wool work, and embroidery.
 I am a generalist, and enjoy the process of creating with cloth.
 The classes below are loosely grouped.

-This smaller quilt allows for fun piecing, as well as space to try out some free-motion or straight quilting on your domestic machine.
+Several of my modern quilts can be made as smaller quilts, that allow for fun piecing, as well as space to try out some free-motion or straight quilting on your domestic machine.
 We’ll make the top in the morning, then try out some quilting in the afternoon.
 A complete supply list is available.

-Alternatively, we can just make Crossroads in a larger size, with no free-motion quilting included.
+Alternatively, we can just make these quilts (Ladybird is shown, above) in a larger size, with no free-motion quilting included.
+Other possibilities are Rainbow Gardens, City Streets, Crossroads (Crossroads available after Sept.
+2020)

 This is a handwork class, using coordinating scraps and/or mini-charm packs.
 I teach how to make shapes without patterns or templates or paper pieces, and was taught as a demo at QuiltCon 2018.
 By the end of the day, you’ll be well on your way to a good pile of squares.
 A complete supply list is available.